The Land of Oz offers bird hunting opportunities for pheasant, bobwhite quail, prairie grouse, dove, and more.

 |American woodcock||Oct 17 – Nov 30, 2020||3 / 9||HIP permit required|

-With Kansas regularly falling in either third or fourth place among the states for pheasant hunting, the pheasant is arguably the most popular species for bird hunting in Kansas.
+With Kansas regularly falling in either third or fourth place among the states for pheasant hunting, the ring-necked pheasant is arguably the most popular species for bird hunting in Kansas.
 Since 1990, the annual harvest for pheasants has hovered between 400,000 and 900,000.
 Generally, the best hunting is found in the northwest and southwest, with the north central area being the most stable.
 Other regions of the state can have locally good pheasant numbers, and often provide good pheasant and quail combination hunting opportunities.
 The northeast area is often overlooked and should not be ignored by curious bird hunters.
 Many of the state-run WMAs (Wildlife Management Areas) are good places to start.
 Be aware: these areas are hit hard during the first couple of weeks after opening day.

 You can find a lot of greater prairie-chickens while bird hunting in Kansas, particularly in the Flint Hills.
 This 50-mile wide strip of tall grass prairies reaches nearly from Oklahoma to the Nebraska state line.
 The Smoky Hills of the prairies in north central Kansas contain strong populations as well.
 Since the 90s, western populations have bloomed in the grasslands along northwestern streams.
 It’s important to remember that the southwest unit, beyond highway 156, is closed for hunting.
 Lesser prairie-chickens inhabit the shortgrass prairie in southwestern Kansas.
 Currently, the lesser prairie-chicken cannot be hunted and is listed as a threatened species.